fancompute/angler/README.md

 ### Simulation

-`Simulation` objects are at the core of `rainbowfish` and provide methods for modeling your electromagentic system (solving fields, adding sources and nonlinearities, plotting).
+`Simulation` objects are at the core of `angler` and provide methods for modeling your electromagentic system (solving fields, adding sources and nonlinearities, plotting).

 A `Simulation` object is initialized as